 Vancouver Master Chorale is excited to announce the application process for our 2023 Vancouver Master Chorale Youth Vocal Scholarship.
 The Scholarship winner will be awarded $1500 to further their vocal studies and will perform as our guest at our May 6th and May 7th concerts.
 This year we are excited to offer a second youth scholarship of $750.

-To be eligible to compete for these prestigious vocal awards, applicants must be a high school student (public, private, or home school) enrolled in Clark County or one of its neighboring counties (Skamania, Cowlitz, Columbia or Multnomah).
+To be eligible to compete for these prestigious vocal awards, applicants must be a high school student (public, private, or home school) enrolled in Clark County or one of its neighboring counties.

-Applications will open on January 2, 2023.
+Applications now open!
 Applicants will be required to prepare two pieces.
 The first must be from the classical art song repertoire (including Lieder, classic American folksongs, Italian art songs, English art songs, French chansons, arias from opera or oratorio).
 The second selection can be from classical or musical theater repertoire.
 Popular contemporary songs are not acceptable.
 Any language, including English, is acceptable.